-To reach these caves, you must walk over many tide pool reef rocks.
-Most of the stones are very slippery due to the algae, so please consider that.
+You must walk over many tide pool reef rocks to reach these caves.
+Most stones are very slippery due to the algae, so please consider that.
 Also, try not to step on anything living.

 I prefer to be barefoot, as it is easier for me.
 But I did see several people wearing special beach footies, so there is that.

 It was not an easy task; let me tell you.
-Especially having a backpack on, we were able to come upon two caves without falling once.
+Especially having a backpack on, we could come upon two caves without falling once.

 I can not tell you how excited we were as we were not expecting to turn a corner and come upon an empty cave.